Streamshapers/LottiesForBroadcast/README.md

 # PieChart 🔵
 The PieChart has three bars that grow one after another.
 Change values, colors and the unit.
+Defined colors are: red, orange, green, blue, lightblue, grey.
+If the input is invalid, the standartcolor is lightblue.

 ![240224_PieChart](https://github.com/PeterNicos/LottiesForBroadcast/assets/96991719/5b7ba592-c5f0-4c4f-8a59-c3df42c9162c)
 PieChart_Ver06.json